 - Before January 1st, 1990: 75% of your gross average earnings plus cost of living

-It is a benefit received from the WSIB when they recognize that your injury has a permanent impairment on your life.
+Yes.
+A Non economic loss award is paid by the WSIB when your injury has a permanent impairment on your life.
 A permanent impairment means any permanent physical or functional abnormality or loss (including disfigurement) which results from an injury, and any psychological damage arising from the abnormality or loss.
-To determine if you have a permanent impairment, the WSIB looks at the relevant medical information in your file.
+To determine if you have a permanent impairment, the WSIB looks at the medical information in your file.

-The amount of your award is expressed as a percentage of the whole body and based on an independent assessment.
+The amount of your award is expressed as a percentage of the whole body and based on the medical and physiotherapy reports in your file.

 The WSIB will also pay for any medication that is needed for your injury, as long as entitlement is granted for that injury by the Board.